Traveling to Lapland in one day and back sounds magical, right? Read my experience and why I might not recommend it.

-The reason I didn’t make my weekly trip into London last weekend was because I went to Lapland.
+The reason I didn’t make my weekly trip into London last weekend was because I went on a day trip to Lapland.
 Yes, where Santa lives.
-Now before I started working with a travel brand that dealt with holidays to Lapland, I didn’t realise it was a real place.
+Now before I started working for a travel brand that dealt with holidays to Lapland, I didn’t realise it was a real place.
 True story.

 Much like Joey from Friends, I thought it was a mythical place; well Santa isn’t real so why should Lapland be?
 Except Joey didn’t believe The Netherlands was a real place, as that’s where Peter Pan and Tinkerbell live.
 Yup, I appear to be more stupid than Joey from Friends, but I always had my suspicions so this has just confirmed my beliefs.